William Callison

 Tatjana Söding

-Tatjana’s research interests include: international political economy, degrowth and ecosocialism, environmental history and the energy transition, the right to the city and the mobility transition.
-Tatjana is engaged in the German climate justice movement and based in Berlin.
-Reach out to her via email.
+Tatjana’s research interests include: international political economy, degrowth and ecosocialism, environmental history and the energy- and mobility transition, and climate denialism.

 Claudio Custudio